PufferFinance/UniFi/l1-contracts/docs/registration.md

 The `chainIDBitMap` is a 256-bit integer where each bit represents a specific chain ID.
 If a bit is set to 1, it means the Operator is committed to supporting that chain.
 This bitmap allows for efficient storage and quick checking of supported chains.

 For example:
-- If `chainIDBitMap` is 5 (binary: 101), the Operator supports chains with IDs 0 and 2.
+- If `chainIDBitMap` is 5 (binary: 101), the Operator supports chains with index 0 and 2.
-- If `chainIDBitMap` is 7 (binary: 111), the Operator supports chains with IDs 0, 1, and 2.
+- If `chainIDBitMap` is 7 (binary: 111), the Operator supports chains with index 0, 1, and 2.

 The `UniFiAVSManager` contract provides a `bitmapToChainIDs` function to convert this bitmap into an array of 4-byte chain IDs, making it easy to retrieve the list of supported chains for any Operator.
 For example calling `bitmapToChainIDs(0b101)` may return two stored chainIDs `[0x11111111, 0x22222222]`.